asmov/common-draft/packages/hardpath/README.md

 License (AGPL3)
 --------------------------------------------------------------------------------
-Asmov Common Hardpath: Defines hardcoded filesystem paths using a tree with names and descriptions
+Asmov Common Hardpath: Hardcoded filesystem heirarchies with compiler validation paths.
 Copyright (C) 2025 Asmov LLC

 This program is free software: you can redistribute it and/or modify